Network Epidemic Control via Model Predictive Control: Extended Version: PROBLEM FORMULATION AND MPC DESIGN

-We restrict attention to admissible policies satisfying $q(t) \in [0,B]^{2n}$.
-Under the spectral constraint, infections decay exponentially (Sec.~\ref{sec:stability}), so $k(t) \to 0$ by~\eqref{eq:SIQR-k} and the isolation cost is finite.
+where $w_i \coloneqq N_i / \sum_{j} N_j$ weights the normalized isolation burden by regional population, and $\rho > 0$ penalizes control effort.
+For admissible policies $q(t) \in [0,B]^{2n}$, the spectral constraint ensures exponential infection decay (Sec.~\ref{subsec:stability}).
+Consequently, $k(t) \to 0$ via~\eqref{eq:SIQR-k}.
 The control effort term is finite only if susceptible depletion eventually allows $q = 0$; in practice, the controller terminates once infections are negligible, so the realized cost is always finite.
-Problem~\eqref{eq:OCP-infinite} thus defines the costs and constraints inherited by the MPC in Sec.~\ref{subsec:MPC_formulation}.
+Problem~\eqref{eq:OCP-infinite} establishes the baseline costs and constraints inherited by the MPC in Sec.~\ref{subsec:MPC_formulation}.

-\textbf{Computational challenge.} Problem~\eqref{eq:OCP-infinite} is infinite-dimensional and non-convex.
-Although $\lambda_{\max}(\cdot)$ is convex in the entries of a Metzler matrix~\cite{1981:Cohen} and $q \mapsto M(s,q\mid\beta)$ is affine for fixed $s$, the dependence of $s(t)$ on $q$ through the nonlinear dynamics~\eqref{eq:SIQR-continuous} makes the overall constraint non-convex.
-As a result, classical indirect optimal-control approaches become intractable for moderate network sizes.
+\textbf{Computational Challenge.} Problem~\eqref{eq:OCP-infinite} is infinite-dimensional and non-convex.
+Although $\lambda_{\max}(\cdot)$ is convex in the diagonal control entries $q$ for fixed $s$ and $\beta$~\cite{1981:Cohen}, the trajectory $s(t)$ depends nonlinearly on $q$ through~\eqref{eq:SIQR-continuous}.
+This coupled non-convexity makes classical infinite-horizon optimization intractable for moderate network sizes, motivating the discrete-time finite-horizon approximation derived below.